 Adverse effects are reported as a percentage.
-Adverse effects are obtained from package inserts and are not meant to be comparative.
+Adverse effects are obtained from package inserts and are not meant to be comparative or all inclusive.
 Incidences for the placebo group are indicated in parentheses. nr = not reported.

-^{© 2004 - 2010} Provider Synergies, L.L.C.
+© 2004 - 2010 Provider Synergies, L.L.C.